JanssenProject/jans/docs/admin/reference/database/README.md

 ## Sample table and ORM API

-In order to work with DB ORM should know which data is needed by application.
+In order to work with DB ORM should know which data is needed for application.
 Most part of this information it takes from DB schema at startup but rest of it developer should define in java bean.
 Here is typical schema with comments:

 ```
 // Specify that this is Table/objectClass structure